top of page

 Meet the Rainforest Mind: Sensitive, Clever, Misread

 Are you highly sensitive, smart, complex, creative, intense, curious, lonely, and misunderstood?
-Psychotherapist Paula Prober introduces the "Rainforest Mind," describing individuals who feel both too much and not enough.
+Our guest writer psychotherapist Paula Prober introduces her concept "Rainforest Mind," describing individuals who feel both too much and not enough.
 Read on to discover this unique perspective of life.

 Guest Writer